Schlaefer/phileAdmin/README.md

 The backend is a essentially [Silex] app and a plugin repository containing admin plugins.
 On a callback you create a new plugin, configure it and add it to the repository.
 Then you create Silex routes and controllers (extending `AdminController`).

-The Cache plugin shows a simple example.
+See the [cache plugin](https://github.com/Schlaefer/phileAdminCache) for a simple plugin implementation.

 [Bootstrap]: http://getbootstrap.com/